 Scoop: What’s new? »

-Currently in beta, Scoop is a great alternative solution to existing browser-based RSS feed readers.
-Scoop is feature rich and easy to use.
-With its instant notifications, the possibilty to read feeds in offline mode, the ability to import and export feeds, view your feed in image mode and with synchronize with Google, Scoop really is one of the best desktop apps you could use.
+Currently, in beta, Scoop is a great alternative solution to existing browser-based RSS feed readers.
+Scoop is feature-rich and easy to use.
+With its instant notifications, the possibility to read feeds in offline mode, the ability to import and export feeds, view your feed in image mode and with synchronize with Google, Scoop really is one of the best desktop apps you could use.

-When you click on a feed, you can either view the article's summary, or you can switch over to Site View to see the entire webpage in the integrated browser.
-You can organize the feeds into folders, or create Smart Topics with keywords (only posts containing those keywords will show up in your Smart Topics) and it can automaticlaly categorizes feeds by topic and author.
+When you click on a feed, you can either view the article's summary or you can switch over to Site View to see the entire webpage in the integrated browser.
+You can organize the feeds into folders, or create Smart Topics with keywords (only posts containing those keywords will show up in your Smart Topics) and it can automatically categorize feeds by topic and author.

-The GeoFeeder GeoRSS-reader displays geotagged Rss feeds right where they're located: on a map (in all flavors: Virtual Earth, Google Maps, Yahoo Maps, OpenStreetMap …) .
+The GeoFeeder GeoRSS-reader displays geotagged RSS feeds right where they're located: on a map (in all flavors: Virtual Earth, Google Maps, Yahoo Maps, OpenStreetMap …).
 Open the list to sort and click through items by title.
-It has an advanced html-tooltip shows all contained news inforamtion.
+It has an advanced html-tooltip show all contained news information.
 Add your personal feed to the shared feed-library or choose one of the already preconfigured sources.

 EspressoReader is a promising Google Reader app (this is an Alpha release), with the overall goal to create an application for managing all the information streams that you read on a daily basis, and provide a user interfaces that help sifting through all of that easier.
 The current release includes a PhotoView that lays out all the images in different feeds one below the other, which works out really well if you are subscribed to image heavy feeds like web comics.
 It supports multiple viewing options, choose from either text, image or browser and view it all in full screen should you wish.
 It also supports sharing via Twitter.
 With further development this app could be awesome, with a cool name as well.